HerbertRHolder/codeup-JavaScript-Assesment2/README.md

 ## Problems

-1. Define a function named `isNumeric` that takes in a value and returns true if the input is numeric or not.
-Numeric strings are numeric and should return true.
+1. Define a function named `isANumber` that takes in a value and returns true if the input is numeric or not.
+Numeric strings are not considered as numbers and should return false.

-        isNumeric(23)               // true
-        isNumeric("42")             // true
-        isNumeric(3.141)            // true
+        isANumber(23)               // true
-        isNumeric("")               // false
-        isNumeric(true)             // false
-        isNumeric("Bob")            // false
-        isNumeric([1,2,3])          // false
+        isANumber("42")             // false

-1. Define a function named `isNotNumeric` that accepts an input and returns `true` or `false` based on whether an input is a non-numeric value or not.
-Numeric strings are numeric and should return false.

-        isNotNumeric("")               // true
-        isNotNumeric(true)             // true
-        isNotNumeric("Bob")            // true
+        isANumber(3.141)            // true
-        isNotNumeric([1,2,3])          // true
+        isANumber("")               // false
-        isNotNumeric(23)               // false
+        isANumber(true)             // false
-        isNotNumeric("42")             // false
+        isANumber("Bob")            // false
-        isNotNumeric(3.141)            // false
+        isANumber([1,2,3])          // false

 1. Define a function named `increment` that takes in an input and adds 1 to it if the input is numeric.
 If the input is not numeric, then return false.